What is an IEP? (Individualized Education Plan)

 If you’re interesting in creating an idea IEP for your child, you can learn how to create a Highly Individualized Education Plan for your child by going through our Individualized Instructional Design Process.

 Within Individuals with Disabilities Education Act (IDEA), the law specifies an IEP must be written for children who fall into one of these disabilities categories:

 - Hearing impairment (HI),

 - Visual impairment including blindness.

-If you are the parent of a child in public school, it is essential for you to understand IEPs, what schools are required to provide, and even more importantly–what schools are not required to provide.
-It will be helpful for you to explore these additional topics:
+If you are the parent of a child in public school, it will be helpful for you to explore these additional topics:

 - Delphi Techniques (coming soon),

 - Special Education Guidebook for Parents of Children with LDs.